Have you always dreamed of a better home but don’t want to move from the neighbourhood?

 Once you’re done with the legal formalities, it’s time to take on the most exciting aspect of the job- designing the house.
 Builders will provide hundreds of options, or you can browse through the plethora of floor plans, photos, videos, and virtual 3D tours available online.

 Most KDBR services have physical display centres where New Home Advisors will assist you with the plan’s details.
-Make sure to get all your questions resolved and ask for the extent of customisation feasible on your desired plan.
+Resolve all your questions and ask for the feasible customisation for your desired plan.
 This is also where you can expect an initial budget and timeline quotation.

 Getting The Details Right